 Kratom Chemical Classification

 The active ingredients contained inside kratom are a large and diverse group of alkaloids.
-The most prominent alkaloids, mitragynine and 7-OH-mitragynine, are classified as indole alkaloids — one of the largest groups of alkaloids in the world with well over 4000 individual molecules.
+The most prominent alkaloids, mitragynine, and 7-OH-mitragynine, are classified as indole alkaloids — one of the largest groups of alkaloids in the world with well over 4000 individual molecules.
 This alkaloid group contains many psychoactive pharmacologically-active compounds, such as tryptamines (including serotonin, psilocybin, and LSD), harmala alkaloids (such as harmine and harmaline), and yohimbine.

 The compounds in this class share a similar structure but possess varying effects.
-Some are hallucinogenic; some stimulating; others are poisonous (such as strychnine).
+Some are hallucinogenic; some are stimulating; others are poisonous (such as strychnine).